cohoe/workstation/README.md

 * plymouth boot screen to solar
 * vmtools should not be assumed
 * locale either needs fixed or removed.
-* git sslverify can be reenabled.
-Thanks EMC

 ### System
 * Grub handling for EFI